 What are the disadvantages of distraction osteogenesis?
 Distraction osteogenesis requires the patient to return to the surgeon's office frequently during the initial two weeks after surgery.
 This is necessary because in this time frame the surgeon will need to closely monitor the patient for any infection and teach the patient how to activate the appliance.
 In some cases, a second minor office surgical procedure is necessary to remove the distraction appliance.

 Can distraction osteogenesis be used instead of bone grafts to add bone to my jaws?
 Yes.
 Recent advances in technology have provided the oral and maxillofacial surgeon with an easy to place and use distraction device that can be used to slowly grow bone in selected areas of bone loss that has occurred in the upper and lower jaws.
 The newly formed bone can then serve as an excellent foundation for dental implants.

 Does distraction osteogenesis leave scars on the face?
-No. The entire surgery is performed within the mouth and the distraction devices used by Dr. Rishiraj remain inside the mouth.
+No. The entire surgery is performed within the mouth and the distraction devices used by Drs.
+Rishiraj or Zahedi remain inside the mouth.
 There are no facial surgical incisions are made so no facial scars result.